Decorative Folk Art Accessories: Page 2

 Cast iron hay trolley

-Cast iron horse hitching post
+Cast iron figure

-Cast iron horse
+19th c.
+Cast iron figure

-Page 1 of Decorative Folk Art and Antiques Page 3 Page 4
+Page 1 of Decorative Folk Art and Antiques Page 3 Page 4 Page 5

-Cast iron Hay trolleyThis is a decorative cast iron hay trolley.
+Cast iron Hay trolleyThis is a decorative cast iron hay trolley, used in a barn to move bales of hay around and rolled on a track.
 It has good form and presence, with a very dark oxidized surface.
 It may have traces of clear varnish.
 From the late 1800's or early 1900's, this fancy primitive measures 10 1/2" high by 13 1/2" wide by 6 7/8" deep.
 The mechanism has rusted solid, but it is in very good, sturdy, display condition.
 The price is $165.00.
 Inventory Code: TTTS.
-See a slideshow of several views [462k]
+Cast iron Hay trolley ...
+The other side ...
+Another angle ...
+Closeup ...
+Side views ...
+From above ...
+Another view from above ...
+From below ...
+Another view from below ...
+Another overall view ...
+With a soda can for scale.

 Hand wrought clampsHere are two massive, hand wrought iron "C" clamps.
 Each measures about 11" wide by 10" high, 1 1/2" thick, and weighs about 7 1/2 pounds.
 The handles and the main body of the clamps were hand formed.
 The surface is a very dark, old iron.
 These are old, in good, used condition.
 One has a small crack in the body of the "C".
 They have a really nice look and strong presence.
 The price for the pair is $175.00.
 Inventory Code: THRK.
 Hand wrought clamps ...
 The other side ...
 From above ...
 From below ...
 Side view ...
 Another angle ...
 Closeup of one ...
 The other side ...
 From below ...
 Closeup of second clamp ...
 Second, other side ...
 Second, from below.

 Velvet African-American quiltThis is an African-American quilt with great graphics.
 It is made from plain and patterned velvets and fake fur, hand pieced and appliqued onto a muslin backing to give a quilted effect without an extra layer of quilting stitches.
 There is no batting.
 The back was made in four large blocks, and unfinished edges show where these come together.
 This quilt measures 72" by 77" and is in excellent, unused condition.
 There is one discolored spot on the back that does not show through on the front.
 This was purchased from an African-American church sale in Savannah, GA in the 1970's.
 A wonderful look for hanging or on a bed.
 The price is $1200.00.
 Inventory Code: TPAK.
-Slideshow of several photos (359k) ...
 Velvet African-American quilt ...
 Closeup ...
 Closeup 2 ...
 Closeup 3 ...
 Closeup 4 ...
 Closeup 5 ...
 Closeup 6 ...
 Closeup 7 ...
 Back ...
 Closeup of back ...
 Second closeup of back ...
 Third closeup of back ...
 Closeup of spot on back ...
 Closeup of back corner.

 Carved hand and eggThis is a great African-American carving, very large and striking, of a hand holding up an egg.
 It was carved from a section of a large log.
 This piece has an enormous "look" and presence.
 It stands 31" high, and the irregularly shaped base is approximately 16" in diameter - about 19" across at its widest.
 The carving was found in southern Somerset Co, PA or northern Garret Co, MD in the early 1970's, although it is much older than that.
 It has remained in a private collection for the last 30 years or so.
 The age splits, visible in the photo, do not affect the stability or solidity.
 The condition is very good.
 The price is $3500.00.
 Inventory Code: TASP.
 Carved hand and egg ...
 Three more views ...
 Different angles ...
 Closeup of the hand and egg ...
 Second closeup ...
 Third closeup ...
 Fourth closeup ...
 Fifth closeup ...
 Closeup from above ...
 Very close of the fingers ...
 Another very close shot ...
 Closeup of base ...
 Another closeup of base ...
 Third closeup of base.